 W H O A M I ?

-Julia Fortman is a Chicago-based singer/songwriter and vocalist.
+Julia Fortman is a Nashville-based singer/songwriter and vocalist.
 While growing up, Julia was exposed to music almost every day.
 From listening to her dad play guitar during late nights, singing Bob Marley’s “Stir It Up” while stirring up her chocolate milk, and having dance parties in her living room to “Grey Seal” by Elton John, Julia was bound to love music one way or another.
 She learned to play piano in middle school, but started writing music on the ukulele when she was 16.
-Julia rediscovered her love of the piano not long after that, and the ebony keys have been the foundation of her songs ever since.
+Julia rediscovered her love of the piano not long after that, and the keys have been the foundation of her songs ever since.

 Julia's artist influences range far and wide, and continue to grow.
 The list contains many incredible musicians and bands such as Susan Tedeschi, Alabama Shakes, The Lumineers, Sammy Rae and the Friends, Lake Street Dive, Vulfpeck, and Sara Bareilles; just to name a few.
 Julia's sound consists of strong piano harmonies, blues grooves, and vocal melodies that tug at the heartstrings.
 Some have even said that her music sounds a bit like Sara Bareilles's, which Julia considers to be the best compliment she has ever received.

 Graduating in the early stages of a global pandemic definitely hindered Julia's musical plans, but since moving to Nashville, she has been attending shows of all kinds, meeting new people, and gigging around the city.
 Co-writing has been a big part of her transition to a new city, and Julia hopes to be releasing new collaborative work in the near future.